 Among those mentors was Bryan Crainer, adviser of Forever Red.

 “Kim is extraordinarily forward-thinking,” said Crainer, SVSU associate dean of student life and leadership programs.
 “What has made her such a dynamic student leader on our campus and such an extreme benefit to Forever Red is that she is constantly looking for ways in which the organization can improve.”

-The experience also helped Salwey discover a love for philanthropy.
+The experience also helped Salwey discover a love of philanthropy.

 Salwey was able to channel that newfound passion into initiatives that benefited SVSU and its students.
-One of the most recent accomplishments involved Forever Red's contributions to I Heart SV Week, a campaign in early February that raised both scholarship money and awareness about the importance of philanthropy.
+A recent accomplishment included Forever Red's contributions to I Heart SV Week, a campaign in early February that raised both scholarship money and awareness about the importance of philanthropy.
 The effort resulted in $27,500 raised by Forever Red and the SVSU Foundation.

 Salwey said the campaign encompassed the community engagement spirit that she has grown to love as a member of Forever Red and SVSU.